TeoDiaz22/mateo-diaz-aws-final-project/README.md

 # Final project for the AWS course

-This is a Terraform project for managing your infrastructure.
+This is a Terraform project that will be used to develop the final project of the AWS course.

 ## Getting Started